-This page will give you an introduction to the new experimental React Compiler and how to try it out successfully.
+This page will give you an introduction to React Compiler and how to try it out successfully.

 Under Construction